 Unlike the earlier charred papyrus scrolls, M.910 is written on parchment [animal skin] and contains a known text, the Acts of the Apostles [companion to the Gospel of Luke], a text authored in the late first century and copied out by the Copts.
 The manuscript is too fragile to be opened and is unreadable due to the water and heat damage it has suffered.
-The manuscript is also extremely warped creating wave-like sheets – which is common with water and heat damaged parchment.
+The manuscript is also extremely warped, with a wave-like shape to the sheets – which is common with water and heat damaged parchment.
 All of these factors make it a good test case for perfecting data processing for parchment codex, and working out how to digitally separate and ‘flatten’ the writing on each folio.

 Before scanning the original manuscript, the Seales team needed a prototype model to make sure the manuscript would fit in the custom-fit stand and the scan would work – this is the model I made using new parchment and scribed with iron gall ink.
 The x-ray tomography detects the presence of iron in the iron gall ink, so I needed to source iron gall ink for my model – and learn how to write in ancient Coptic using the Sahidic Coptic alphabet!

 Super thin parchment skins from Jesse Meyer – a mix of goat, deer, calf